 -

-Whether to hold insurance cover (such as life, permanent or temporary incapacity insurance) for each member of your SMSF.
+whether to hold insurance cover (such as life, permanent, or temporary incapacity insurance) for each SMF member

 The ATO also states that the document should be 'tailored and specific' to your circumstances rather than merely tick legislative boxes.